-- Each member of the group should have a copy of the sketch/ design. - Students get into groups of 3-4 with members of different groups (there should not be two people from the same group in the 'new groups').
-Each student takes a copy of the feedback evaluation wheel (W3.3). - Students take it in turns to explain their design to the 'new group'.
-Following each presentation, the group together fills in W3.3 for the student who presented.
+- Each member of the group should have a copy of the sketch/ design. - They work on W7.1. - Students get into groups of 3-4 with members of different groups (there should not be two people from the same group in the 'new groups'.
+Each student takes a copy of the feedback evaluation wheel (W7.2). - Students take it in turns to explain their design to the 'new group'.
+Following each presentation, the group together fills in W7.2 for the student who presented.